-The LSE Religion Scholars Network is an informal group of LSE research students, teachers and alumni working on a broad range of topics related to the social scientific study of religion.
+The LSE Religion Scholars Network is an interdisciplinary group of LSE PhD students and early-career researchers working on a broad range of topics related to the social and political scientific study of religion.

 Fatima Ahdash is a 3rd year PhD candidate in the Law Department and a family law GTA.
 Her research looks at the recent interaction between family law and counter-terrorism in the UK, looking in particular at the radicalisation cases in the family courts.
 She also works with the human rights organisation Rights Watch UK, researching the gendered impact of counter-terrorism laws, policies and practices.
 For fun, she sometimes writes about Muslim identity, Muslim family relationships and feminism for Amaliah, a Muslim women’s magazine.
 She has written for the LSE British Politics and Policy blog and the journal Child and Family Law Quarterly.